 - Access UK Check Sheet, which shows the date and time you submitted your application and your Unique Application Number.
 This check sheet appears at the end of your online visa application;

-- Evidence for all of the qualifications listed on your CAS.
+- Original evidence for all of the qualifications listed on your CAS.
 We can only accept a degree certificate or original transcript (N.B.
-BPTC and LPC students must provide an original transcript for their Qualifying Law Degree);
+BPTC and LPC students must provide an original transcript for their Qualifying Law Degree).
+We cannot accept copies or scans of your qualifications;

 - Proof of your English language ability (if this was a condition of your offer).

-If your Tier 4 application is successful, you will receive a new Biometric Residence Permit.
-You must bring it to Student Services at your campus to be checked and copied.
+If your Student visa application is successful, you will receive a new Biometric Residence Permit.
+You must bring it to the Student Information Service at your campus to be checked and copied.
 Please note that if your application is unsuccessful, the University will have to withdraw you from your course in order to comply with Home Office regulations.

 If your visa application is refused, please email International Student Advice immediately.
 We can then advise you further on your options, including if you are eligible for an administrative review of the Home Office’s decision.
 Please include in your email a copy of all of the pages of the refusal notice you will receive from the Home Office.
 You must notify the University if your application is refused, even if you decide to seek advice from a third party such as an agent or solicitor.
 You must not apply for an administrative review until you have notified the University.